Teknasyon-Teknoloji/deepwall-react-native-sdk/README.md

 # DeepWall (deepwall-react-native-sdk)

-* This package gives wrapper methods for deepwall sdks. [iOS](https://github.com/Teknasyon-Teknoloji/deepwall-ios-sdk) - [Android](https://github.com/Teknasyon-Teknoloji/deepwall-android-sdk)
+* This package gives' wrapper methods for deepwall sdks. [iOS](https://github.com/Teknasyon-Teknoloji/deepwall-ios-sdk) - [Android](https://github.com/Teknasyon-Teknoloji/deepwall-android-sdk)

 * Before implementing this package, you need to have **api_key** and list of **actions**.